hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 ```

 In this example, we extract the value from the person's age attribute and so the value type changes from Person to `Integer` which
-again is reflected in the generics information to stay typesafe.
+again is reflected in the generics information to stay type safe.

 `PropertyExtractor`s are meant to be used for any kind of transformation of data, you might even want to have multiple
 transformation steps chained one after another.